 "They Carried Us": Hidden Histories of African American Women in Philadelphia, Building a More Perfect Union from the 1700s to the present

-Philadelphia Writing Project at the University of Pennsylvania and at the African American Museum in Philadelphia
+Philadelphia Writing Project at the University of Pennsylvania and the African American Museum in Philadelphia

 Philadelphia, PA